Mechanical Engineer with strong knowledge of design tools, technologies, automobiles etc. Sharing insightful knowledge to help people.

 Last Updated on March 2, 2023 by Noaman Adenwala

 What is Forming Process?

-Forming Process also known as Metal Forming is a large set of the manufacturing process by which a raw material converted into a product.
-In this process, we apply stresses like tension, compression, shear, etc. to deformed the raw material.
-The example of forming processes are sheet metal manufacturing, forging, rolling, extrusion, wire drawing, thread rolling, rotary swinging, and so on.
+Forming Process also known as Metal Forming.
+It is a large set the of manufacturing processes by which a raw material is converted into a product.
+In this process, we apply stresses that can be in the form of tension, compression, shear, etc. to deform the raw material.
+Example of forming processes are sheet metal manufacturing, forging, rolling, extrusion, wire drawing, thread rolling, rotary swinging, and so on.

-Forming Process can broadly be categorized into there types, and those are:
+Forming Process can broadly be categorized into three types :

 - Bulk Forming

 - Forging Process